jsphpndr/covid-api-bahamas/README.md

 #### 1) [Git Tutorial for Beginners: Learn Git in 1 Hour](https://www.youtube.com/watch?v=8JJ101D3knE)
 #### 3) [Learn Git In 15 Minutes](https://www.youtube.com/watch?v=USjZcfj8yxE)

+### Forking the Repo.

+On the top right corner of this repository, click the "Fork" button.
+By doing this, you will have your own copy of the repository and may freely experiment without affecting the original repository.

 ### Cloning the Repo.

+Let's navigate to **your** verison of the repository.
+This can be found on your profile under the list of repositories -- look for *covid-api-bahamas*.

-Clone the repository on your local machine by running the following command: `git clone https://github.com/jsphpndr/covid-api-bahamas.git`.
-If the repository is already on your local machine, run the following command to get the latest version of the code: `git pull --rebase`.
+Clone the repository on your local machine by running the following command: `git clone <https url>`.
+The *https url* value can be found by clicking the green dropdown with the word 'Code' on it, simply pressing 'HTTPS' and copying the url below that.

 From the main branch, create a separate working branch.
 This can be done by running `git checkout -b <branchName>`.
 If your file is 343, your branch name would be *report/343*.
 If you would like to do a range of files, i.e. 343 - 350, your branch name would then be *report/343-350*.

-You may see which files have been done already by evaluating the active branches and viewing the [reports directory](https://github.com/jsphpndr/covid-api-bahamas/tree/main/content/reports).
+You may see which files have been done already by evaluating the [active pull requests](https://github.com/jsphpndr/covid-api-bahamas/pulls) and viewing the [reports directory](https://github.com/jsphpndr/covid-api-bahamas/tree/main/content/reports).
 Only select files which are free to take.

-Push this branch to the remote repository so that others contributing know which file numbers are taken :) You may do this by running: `git push -u origin <branchName>`
+Create a new remote for the upstream repository by running `git remote add upstream https://github.com/jsphpndr/covid-api-bahamas`

 Now, time to create an entry!